meng3540/-Parallel-Project-Mikaeel-Joshua-Hudson/README.md

       This was done after formatting the card with SD formatter.

    - Booting and serial connection setup for NVIDIA JEtson 6.1:
-      The Jetson Nano was connected to a host PC using a USB-C cable and intiial setup was done through PuTTY using a serial connection at a Baud rate of 115200.
+      The Jetson Orin Nano was connected to a host PC using a USB-C cable and intiial setup was done through PuTTY using a serial connection at a Baud rate of 115200.

    - Network configuration: